5l1v3r1/IsSpy/README.md

 ***

-**This Tool Help You For Scan Your System ESTABLISHED Conncetions, For Know IF This Connection Is Trassted Or Not !!!**
+**This Tool Help You For LookUP All Foregin IP Addresses Status ESTABLISHED ON Your System , And Get GeoIP INFO About IT For Know IF This Connection Is Trassted Or Not From GeoIP INFO!!!**

 # How To Install:
    * git clone https://github.com/Oseid/IsSpy.git